AlyshaM-09/DNS/README.md

 <h2> Definitions</h2>
 <p><b>Ping</b>: is a network tool used to test reachability of a host on an IP network.</p>
-<p><b>Nslookup</b>: is a tool that maps IP address information and obtaining domain name.
+<p><b>Nslookup</b>: s a tool that maps IP address information and obtains domain name.
 Used for troubleshooting and confirming network DNS configurations.</p>
 <p><b>Ipconfig</b>: is a tool to display and manage the IP configuration of the network.
 Details IP addresses, subnet masks, default gateways and DNS servers.</p>

 <h2> A Record </h2>